Acizza/dotfiles/README.md

 **System:**
 * `systemd`

-Note that the systemd requirement can easily be removed, as it is only used for handling system shutdown options in `shutdown_menu.lua`.
+Note that the systemd requirement can easily be removed, as it is only used for handling system shutdown options in `module/system/shutdown_menu.lua`.